MicrosoftDocs/sql-docs/docs/reporting-services/custom-report-items/creating-a-custom-report-item-design-time-component.md

  With a custom report item design-time component, the user can position a custom report item on a report in the design environment, set custom data properties on the custom report item, and then save the custom report item as part of the report project.

- The properties that are set using the design-time component in the development environment are serialized and deserialized by the host design environment and then stored as elements in the Report Definition Language (RDL) file.
-When the report is executed by the report processor, the properties that are set using the design-time component are passed by the report processor to a custom report item run-time component, which renders the custom report item and passes it back to the report processor.
+ The properties that are set by using the design-time component in the development environment are serialized and deserialized by the host design environment.
+The properties are then stored as elements in the Report Definition Language (RDL) file.
+When the report processor executes the report, the properties that are set by using the design-time component are passed by the report processor to a custom report item run-time component, which renders the custom report item and passes it back to the report processor.

 > [!NOTE]
 >  The custom report item design-time component is implemented as a [!INCLUDE[msCoName](../../includes/msconame-md.md)] [!INCLUDE[dnprdnshort](../../includes/dnprdnshort-md.md)] component.
 This document will describe implementation details specific to the custom report item design-time component.